ada-data-story/ada-data-story.github.io/index.md

 =============================================================================================
 ```

+This function captures the difference in scores as a distance, but since the distance thus defined would always be between 0 and 1, subtracting it from 1 would be a significant measure to use for similarity.

+{% include plots/boxplot.html %}

 We can see a notable difference between the model with non-matched and the one with matched samples in the majority of values.

 All the variables involved in the calculation of the Propensity score are much more equal.